 “Washington is not a place to live in.
 The rents are high, the food is bad, the dust is disgusting and the morals are deplorable.
 Go West, young man, go West and grow up with the country.” — Horace Greeley, 1865

-I sometimes think the education system causes imagination to atrophy, along with creativity.
-It’s one reason that the current educational establishment does not work for many (Robinson, 2010).
+The first step is not easy for some It calls on you to project yourself into the future using your imagination.
+Yet, I sometimes think the education system causes imagination to atrophy.
+It’s one reason that the current educational system does not work for many (Robinson, 2010).
 If you somehow manage to get from K1 to 12 with your imagination intact, surely college will destroy it.

 The case can be made that formal education also kills imagination.
 Think back, in any of your classes at any time in you life, did a teacher ask to close your eyes and use your imagination?